|

 soup made with cantaloupes which are delicious and reasonably

-1 cantaloupe – peeled, seeded and cubed
+priced right now.
+Chilled Cantaloupe Soup 1 cantaloupe – peeled, seeded and cubed2 cups orange juice

 1 Tablespoon fresh lime juice